liberland/Constitution/Liberland-constitution.md

 * **§V.1.** The executive power of the Free Republic of Liberland shall be vested in the Cabinet.
 * **§V.2.** The Cabinet shall be formed and presided over by the Chancellor, who is the Head of State.
-* **§V.3.** The Chancellor, on behalf of the Cabinet, shall once a year publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article I.
+* **§V.3.** The Chancellor, on behalf of the Cabinet, shall once a year publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article IV.
 * **§V.4.** The powers of the Chancellor and the Cabinet shall be restricted to the following only:
   * **§V.4(1)** to run day-to-day state affairs;
   * **§V.4(2)** to initiate a legislative procedure;